-The following holidays are observed by the Board: New Year's Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+Holidays are observed by the Board as outlined in the State Universities Civil Service Act (110 ILCS70/45a).
+For reference, this includes New Year's Day, Martin Luther King Day, Memorial Day, Juneteenth National Freedom Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
 In addition, November 8, 2022, has been designated as a state holiday.
 The Act also specifies that five additional days to be designated by the agency shall be observed as official holidays for which staff will receive their usual compensation.
-IBHE designates as official holidays Juneteenth and the Friday after Thanksgiving plus three "floating" holidays to be chosen by employees on an individual basis.
+IBHE designates as an official holiday the Friday after Thanksgiving plus four "floating" holidays to be chosen by employees on an individual basis.